nikosk84/Projects/README.md

 # Simple SQL Connector (Console Application .NET Framework 4.0)

 A simple example on how to connect to an SQL Server.
 (Local databases).

+# SamplePageCSharp

+A basic skeleton to upload data from Excel Files to a table in SQL Server.
+Needs tweaking based on preferences.